Get Help Now: 1-877-558-0333

-For those seeking to reverse a chemical abortion (commonly referred to as a medical abortion), the goal is to start the protocol within 24 hours of taking the first abortion pill, mifepristone, also known as RU-486.
+Time is of the essence.
+For those seeking to reverse the effects of the abortion pill (also known as a chemical abortion or a medical abortion), the goal is to start the protocol within 24 hours of taking the first abortion pill, mifepristone, or RU-486.
 However, there have been many successful reversals when treatment was started within 72 hours of taking the first abortion pill.

 Costs of the treatment varies depending on the progesterone used.
 Insurance plans may cover treatment.
 Women who do not have insurance or financial means to pay for treatment should discuss this with their medical provider.